jbellogo/Notes/content/Options.md

 Assume we have $1 \leq 1+r < d < u$ instead.
 Then we can construct an arbitrage strategy by noting that the stock will always outperform the bond independently of weather it goes down or up.
 This means we can borrow money from the bank and buy stock which is guaranteed to grow more than our debt to the bank... hence arbitrage.
 There is no options here, we are just buying entire shares.
 This is in fact a self-financing situation $\pi_0 = 0$ since we don't have to put down a dime in theory.

-# Option pricing
-Now the central questions is:  What is a fair price for $C_0$ i.e. the price of the contract?

-We may also be interested in the evolution of the price of the derivative overtime, the fair price for $C_t , t \in [0, T)$.
-Maybe we want to sell it? or just calculate payouts.

-Under the [[Black-Scholes]] model there is a closed form $C_0$ and $C_t$.

-Consider an \textbf{European Option}.
-We make money if we are right about our prediction ($S_T > K$ for the call, $S_T < K$ for the put) exactly at time $T$.

-Predicting points is much harder and unreliable than predicting trends, especially if the stock price is relatively volatile (really big up and downs to relative to stock price).
-Say we have a call option and the stock price of BMW is increasing consistently for one year but then at maturity the owner of company decides to go hunt an endangered tiger which causes the $S_T$ to plummet bellow $K$.

-To protect against such things we may look to bet on path-dependant options like the Asian or American Option.
-This way we bet on trends and not on points.  \textbf{We expect these to be less risky?}

 ## Binomial Lattice